google/clusterfuzzlite/docs/clusterfuzzlite.md

 - [libFuzzer] library for coverage-guided testing
 - [AddressSanitizer], for finding memory safety issues.
-- [MemorySanitizer], for finding use of uninitialized memory.
+- [MemorySanitizer], for finding use of uninitialized memory
-- [UndefinedBehaviorSanitizer], for finding undefined behavior (e.g. integer overflows).
+- [UndefinedBehaviorSanitizer], for finding undefined behavior (e.g. integer overflows)

 ## Getting Started